 One of the key elements of the internship experience is the opportunity to attend a mission trip in the fall after the internship.
 Depending on the year, interns will embark on a social justice themed youth leadership to Washington D.C. or take a civil rights themed mission across the South.
 Interns work with student leaders from around the country to develop the knowledge, leadership, skills, and advocacy tools that are needed to combat bias and catalyze change in their communities.

-If you are interested in applying or hearing more about the program, please email firstname.lastname@example.org.
+If you are interested in hearing more about the program, please email firstname.lastname@example.org.